-âWe believe that a professional who wishes to take controlled medications should make a choice between the medication and the profession.
-Professional Licensing Boards in all professions understand that the risk of impairment and damage to the public greatly outweighs any possible individual benefits in specific cases where practice of a profession and concurrent use of controlled medication is at issue.
-The overwhelming majority of such organizations choose to take the safest course and prohibit use of controlled substance medications or alcohol while practicing a profession.
-We agree with this policy.â [Click here to read more]
+âWe believe that a professional who wishes to take controlled medications should make a choice between the medication and the profession… The overwhelming majority of professional licensing boards choose to take the safest course and prohibit use of controlled substance medications or alcohol while practicing a profession.â

 Scott Prather says